 Flume is also a scalable and reliable system for collecting and moving cluster logs from various sources to a centralized store like Chukwa.
 However, there are some differences.
 In Flume, chunks of data are transferred from node to node in store and forward manner; while in Chukwa, the agent of each machine will need to determine what data to be sent.

-ZooKeeper is a distributed coordination service for distributed system.
+ZooKeeper is a distributed coordination service for the distributed system.
 It provides a very simple programming interface and helps reduce the management complexity by providing services such as configuration, distributed synchronization, naming, group services etc.

 Hadoop keeps evolving day by day.
-Apart from above-mentioned projects and systems, there are more amazing tools and resources to be explored such as Cassandra, Impala, R Connectors & etc. Consider carefully Hadoop as an open option, then let it enable you to to truly personalize their big data experience to meet your business requirements.
+Apart from above-mentioned projects and systems, there are more amazing tools and resources to be explored such as Cassandra, Impala, R Connectors & etc. Consider carefully Hadoop as an open option, then let it enable you to truly personalize their big data experience to meet your business requirements.

 Savvycom always stays ahead with the evolvement of this technology.
 Last time, we had an interesting internal training about Big Data, Hadoop and NoSQL to all technical team members.
-Check out our slideshare here.